PENN STATE HBG

 MIDDLETOWN, PA 17057

-Before working in higher education, Dr. Spector taught high school English in her home state of Florida.
+Before working in higher education, Hannah was a high school English teacher.

 Ethics and education